With a fast, reliable, and fully managed provider of Open edX®

 On the other hand, some argue that online learning can never replace the personal interaction and social aspects of face-to-face teaching.

-However, the Covid era has proved for us that the universities which look at the market beyond offering traditional bachelor programs seem to have generated new revenue streams by offering online, digital credentials, certificate courses, or short-term upskilling training.
+However, the COVID era has proved to us that the universities that look at the market beyond offering traditional bachelor programs have generated new revenue streams by offering online, digital credentials, certificate courses, or short-term upskilling training.
 This training has become an essential word for the modern technology-driven workforce market.

 HRs and recruiters also are no longer only looking at your postsecondary experiences and that once-done degree.
-As everyone knows if he/she wants to be consistently competent, lifelong learning is the right approach.
-Hence, some universities and elite business schools started the continuing education program long before covid era, with more and more coding boot camps present on the market and ready-to-use technology fuelling this trend.
+As everyone knows, if they want to be consistently competent, lifelong learning is the right approach.
+Hence, some universities and elite business schools started continuing education programs long before the COVID era, with more and more coding boot camps on the market and ready-to-use technology fuelling this trend.

-This is because online learning is not just about making up the lecture contents and throwing them onto an LMS platform.
+This is because online learning is about more than just making up the lecture contents and throwing them onto an LMS platform.
 It is more than just live streaming the classroom setting.
 As a good online course, it should have a solid instructional design, engaging multimedia content, and clear learning objectives.
-Students taking an online course should also be able to access rich learning materials and receive prompt feedback from the instructors. in other words, quality online courses should not be inferior to traditional face-to-face instruction, if not better.
+Students taking an online course should also be able to access rich learning materials and receive prompt feedback from the instructors.
+In other words, quality online courses should not be inferior to traditional face-to-face instruction, if not better.

-But with all these advancements in technology and thinking, is it worth to put in the time and money to develop a top-notch online course?
+But with all these technological advancements and thinking, is it worth putting in the time and money to develop a top-notch online course?

 Significant Reduction in Tuition Costs

-A traditional MBA program costs between $100,000-150,000, University of Illinois is offering a discounted cost of $22,000 for an entire MBA — leading to the retirement of its traditional residential degree offering.
+A traditional MBA program costs between $100,000-150,000.
+The University of Illinois is offering a discounted cost of $22,000 for an entire MBA — leading to the retirement of its traditional residential degree offering.
 Georgia Tech’s pioneering online master in a computer science program, which costs only $7,000, recently announced they’ve exceeded 10,000 enrollments for this fall.
-Many more universities have started degree programs, online to bring more global traffic to the school now.
+Many universities have started degree programs online to bring more global traffic to schools.

 Flexible and Self-Paced Learning Experiences

-As adult learners, we have a busy working-life schedule, online learning and learning management system offers a self-paced rhythm so we can flexibly arrange our own time for learning and keep it at our own pace to avoid the stress of studying in person.
+As adult learners, we have a busy working-life schedule, and online learning and learning management systems offer a self-paced rhythm so we can flexibly arrange our own time for learning and keep it at our own pace to avoid the stress of studying in person.

 Global Perspective

-It does not matter if it is a 3-day data analysis boot camp or a weekend-only project management certificate course, you will encounter classmates from different backgrounds and actively participate in the discussion with them, which will provide a global perspective that you cannot easily experience in your daily life.
-You will add such a new perspective to your current job or project, it may turn out to be the most valuable asset in your career.
+It does not matter if it is a 3-day data analysis boot camp or a weekend-only project management certificate course; you will encounter classmates from different backgrounds and actively participate in discussions with them, which will provide a global perspective that you cannot easily experience in your daily life.
+You will add such a new perspective to your current job or project; it may turn out to be the most valuable asset in your career.

 Plan B

 Who knows?
-Maybe Covid comes back.
+Maybe Covid come back.
 The future is highly uncertain.
-If the sub-variants of Covid outsmart humans despite the public health efforts like vaccines, and new medications, we may have to go back to the new norm again.
+If the sub-variants of COVID-19 outsmart humans despite public health efforts like vaccines and new medications, we may have to go back to the new norm again.
 We should always have a plan B in place.

 The structure of the online learning ecosystem is now gradually completed by course providers, technology partners, and learning management systems.
 LMS providers have now become an essential part of the entire industry.

-For those institutes which have not entered this field, they will have various factors to consider before they make the most informed decisions.
-You may contact edSPIRIT- a leading learning management platform to find the best solution for your organization today by visiting www.edspirit.com
+For those institutes that have not entered this field, they will have various factors to consider before they make the most informed decisions.
+You may contact edSPIRIT- a leading learning management platform, to find the best solution for your organization today by visiting www.edspirit.com.